General

 max_input_time

-Sets how long a script can parse input data from forms using POST or GET methods.
+Sets how long a script can parse data collected from HTML forms on your site through the POST, GET, and PUT methods.
+The default value is 60 seconds.

 upload_temp_dir

-Specifies the temporary directory used for uploaded files.
-It must be writable by all users.
+Specifies the temporary directory for storing uploaded files.
+All users must be able to write to this temporary directory.

 realpath_cache_ttl